Steven Avery

 Steven Allan Avery (born July 9, 1962) is an American from Manitowoc County, Wisconsin who was convicted of murder in 2007.
 He had previously been wrongfully convicted in 1985 of sexual assault and attempted murder.
 After serving 18 years of a 32-year sentence (six of those years being concurrent with a kidnapping sentence), Avery was exonerated by DNA testing and released in 2003, only to be charged with murder in a different case two years later.

 Avery's 2003 exoneration prompted widespread discussion of Wisconsin's criminal justice system; the Criminal Justice Reform Bill, enacted into law in 2005, implemented reforms aimed at preventing future wrongful convictions.
 Following his release, Avery filed a $36 million lawsuit against Manitowoc County, its former sheriff, and its former district attorney for wrongful conviction and imprisonment.
 In November 2005, with his civil suit still pending, he was arrested for the murder of Wisconsin photographer Teresa Halbach, and in 2007 was convicted and sentenced to life imprisonment without possibility of parole.
 The conviction was upheld by higher courts.

 Avery's 2007 murder trial and its associated issues are the focus of the 2015 Netflix original documentary series Making a Murderer, which also covered the arrest and 2007 conviction of Avery's nephew, Brendan Dassey.
-In August 2016, a federal judge overturned Dassey's conviction on the grounds that his confession had been coerced.
+In August 2016, a federal judge overturned Dassey's conviction because his confession had been coerced.
 In June 2017, Wisconsin prosecutors appealed this decision.
 Eight months later, an en banc panel of seven judges of the United States Court of Appeals for the Seventh Circuit ruled in favor of upholding the original conviction by a vote of 4 to 3, ruling that police had properly obtained Dassey's confession.
 On February 20, 2018, Dassey's legal team, including former United States Solicitor General Seth Waxman, filed a petition for a writ of certiorari to the U.S. Supreme Court.
 On June 25, 2018, certiorari was denied.

 As of January 2023, Avery and his legal team continued to advocate for a new trial.

 Early life

 Steven Avery was born in 1962 in Manitowoc County, Wisconsin, to Allan and Dolores Avery.
-Since 1965, his family has operated a salvage yard in rural Gibson, Wisconsin, on the 40-acre (16 ha) property where they lived outside town.
+Since 1965, his family has operated a salvage yard in the Town of Gibson, Wisconsin, on the 40-acre (16 ha) property where they lived.
 Avery has three siblings: Chuck, Earl, and Barb.
 He attended public schools in nearby Mishicot and Manitowoc, where his mother said he went to an elementary school "for slower kids".
-According to one of his lawyers in 1985, school records showed that his intelligence quotient was 70 and that he "barely functioned in school".
+According to one of his lawyers in 1985, school records showed that his IQ was 70 and that he "barely functioned in school".

 On July 24, 1982, Avery married Lori Mathiesen, who was a single mother.
 They have four children together: Rachel, Jennifer, and twins Steven and William.